 The following reasons listed below are one of the main reasons for plastic pollution.
 Unfortunately, almost everyone has in some way or the other contributed to plastic pollution as all the products we use has plastic in some form or the other.

 Overuse of Plastic

 Plastics are inexpensive, which is the reason why plastics are overused.
-However, most of us give a little though to the fact that when you dispose of plastic, it doesn’t decompose.
-This leads to soil and water pollution which also affects the marine life.
+However, most of us give little thought to the fact that when you dispose of plastic, it doesn’t decompose.
+This leads to soil and water pollution which also affects marine life.

 Disposed of as Trash

 Though plastic can be reused, most of the bottles and polythene bags are disposed of as trash after a single-use.
 This increases pollution to a great extent on land as well as oceans.
 The problem is even more serious in developing and underdeveloped countries.

 This is another reason for growing plastic pollution.
 The disposable products that we use take years to decompose.
 The strong chemical bonds increase the life of plastics making them difficult to decompose.
 Simple plastic products take approximately 45-100 years to decompose whereas complex products need 100-600 years to decompose.
 The harm caused by plastic products is evident.

 The number of plastics that we use on a daily basis can cause serious harm to the environment.
 Here are some of the effects of plastic pollution.